molsonkiko/JsonToolsNppPlugin/docs/README.md

 If you want to see the JSON found by this tool, just click the `View results in buffer` button.
 This will open a new buffer in Notepad++ with an object mapping filenames and URLs to the JSON associated with them.

 This form has its own tree viewer associated with this buffer.
-You can use this plugin's normal tree viewer for other buffers.
+You can use this plugin's normal tree viewers for other buffers.
 If you close the buffer, the tree viewer is destroyed.

 ## Clearing selected files ##